eggOnion/my-test2/README.md

     </HStack>
 </nav>
 ```
-This is how the data are stored:
+<br />This is how the data are stored:
-//<insert image>

 > The images of the icon is from **_fortawesome/free-brands-svg-icons_** package.